modernben/forge-docs/1.0/servers/monitoring.md

 ### Stat Collection Frequencies

-The CPU Load and Used Memory metric data will be collected every minute, whereas the Disk Space metric will be collected hourly.
+The CPU Load and Used Memory metric data will be collected every minute.
+The Disk Space metric will be collected hourly.

-## Deleting Monitors

-You may delete a monitor at any time by clicking the **X** icon next to the monitor in the **Monitors** section.